feedm3/gatsby-first-inc-build-bug/README.md

 # Gatsby first incremental build bug

-Update: If you remove the import of the `layout.css` in [./src/components/layout.js](./src/components/layout.js), the bug doesn't appear anymore.
+Update 1: If you remove the import of the `layout.css` in [./src/components/layout.js](./src/components/layout.js), the bug doesn't appear anymore.
+Update 2: The bug doesn't appear when using styled-components.
+Check the `styled-components` branch for the implementation.

 To see the bug, run `yarn build` 3 times and check the build log.